 Dr. Richard Volkman is a professor of philosophy at Southern Connecticut State University and associate director of the Research Center on Computing and Society.

 In 1998, Dr. Volkman completed his dissertation, Why be Moral?
 The Ethical Individualist Response to Alienation from Morality, at the University of Wisconsin-Madison.
 In that work, he defends the claim that an individual's pursuit of the good life is a sufficient mechanism for generating moral duties.
-Dr. Volkman's interests in information technology stem from his desire to understand how and to what extent the Internet and other information technologies impact our ability to make judgment about the good life.
-He is gradually coming to believe that the good life has more to do with playing the fiddle than other philosophers have suspected.
+This research informs the analytical basis of his current book project, Meditations on Heroic Individualism, which presents many of the same themes as the dissertation in a more literary and aphoristic format suitable to a popular audience.
+Dr. Volkman's other main philosophical interests have centered on trying to understand how and to what extent the Internet and related information technologies impact our culture and transform our ability to make judgments about the good life.
+Although Dr. Volkman remains skeptical regarding the ethical significance of cat videos, he is gradually coming to believe that the good life has vastly more to do with playing the fiddle than other philosophers have ever suspected.

 Phone: (203) 392-6780